HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 who is allowed to read it.
 But this would be inefficient, especially if we were encrypting a lot of data.

-A better solution is to encrypt the data itself once, with asingle key, and then encrypt that _key_ multiple times, once for each reader.
+A better solution is to encrypt the data itself once, with a single key, and then encrypt that _key_ multiple times, once for each reader.

 I call an object that contains an encrypted key a **lockbox**, by analogy with the handy device used